mandx/privie/README.md

 There are also a couple more (opinionated) improvements:

 * Keyrings are a single JSON file, instead of files named with random hashes.
 Now there's a single file with an explicit name to be added to `.gitignore`.
+* By default keyrings are looked up in the current directory, so no need to modify your own system using `sudo` on  `/opt/` or whatever.
 * Full support for `stdin`/`stdout`, plus explicit CLI flags to specify the input and output files.
 * Handy subcommand to add and encrypt secrets to an existing secrets file; less hand editing files.
 * Public keys are embedded in the encrypted secrets themselves, instead of a single public key shared for all the secrets in the document.
 This allows for two things: